BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

 tree automatically.

 **Pytest** is probably the most famous IoC container in Python ecosystem.
-Pytest

-1. Scans the application for tests and fixtures.
+1. pytest scans the application for tests and fixtures.
 2. Instantiates the fixtures.
 3. Calls the tests (``test_*()``) functions and methods
 4. Injects the instantiated fixtures into the test by matching test function arguments and fixture names.

 Here is an example from pytest documentation:

 .. code-block:: python